jariperttunen/lukeghg/GHG_SCENARIO.md

 The sheet cells contain UIDs of the time series.
 For example 4A48C2F0-02C0-4EAB-8547-6A109929DDCD denotes *CL-FL biomass gains*. **Only those time series having UID entry will appear in the result Excel file**.
-Some scenario results may not be based on GHG inventory.
+Some scenario results may not be used on GHG inventory.
 Those time series can have a user defined tag ("UID").
-This tag can be any alphanumerical sequence of characters.
+This tag can be any alphanumerical sequence of characters as in GHGInventory.
 Note that some sheet cells cannot have an UID simply because such land use vs. emissions or stock change cases do not occur.

 ### LandUse sheet ###